alexxfreitag/be_the_hero/README.md

 ## :information_source: How To Use

-To clone and run this application, you'll need Git, Node.js and NPM installed on your computer.
+To clone and run this application, you'll need Git, Node.js, NPM and Expo CLI installed on your computer.
 From your command line:

 ```bash
 # Clone this repository